Stewartsl17/Kickstarter_Challenge/README.md

 On the x-axis, we have the goal amount increments ranging from less than $1,000 to $50,000 or greater.
 On the y-axis, we have percentage buckets from 0 to 100%.

 Using this graph we can see that the most successful campaigns occur for less than $5000.
 This is understandable as the cost is still relatively low.
-Another interesting section is between $35,000 and $49,9999.
+Another interesting section is between $35,000 and $49,999.

 ### Challenges

+Overall, there were not many issues with the data set that we used to conduct our analysis for Louise.
+The first challenge of the data was that some projects couldn't be initally utilizd because of the lack of backers for some campaigns despite every campaign having a goal.
+This led to the data set having errors, which we had to convert to zeros.
+The second challenge that we encountered while doing analysis was having to do multiple transfomations for different columns of data.
+In order to specifically look at plays, we had to seperate the parent category (Theater) from the subcategory (plays).
+Furthermore, in order to look at the correct dates of campaign launches, which we intitally formatted as Unix timestamps, we had to convert them into human-readable dates.
+Also, to inspect look further into dates grouped into months, we had to convert launched dates into months using the month formula.

 ## Conclusions